citation-style-language/documentation/specification.rst

 patent
     A patent for an invention

+performance
+    A live performance of an artistic work;
+    For non-artistic presentations, use ``speech``;
+    For recordings of a performance, use ``song`` or ``motion\_picture``

+periodical
+    A full issue or run of issues in a periodical publication (e.g. a special issue of a journal)

+personal\_communication
+    Personal communications between multiple parties;
+    May be unpublished (e.g. private correspondence between two researchers) or collected/published (e.g. a letter published in a collection)

 post
     A post on a online forum, social media platform, or similar platform; Also used for comments posted to online items